AnotherCraft/ac-worldgen/README.md

 * Tracy

 ## TODO
-* Get rid of the Qt dependency (it's not really that necessary)
+* Get rid of the Qt dependency (it's not really that necessary)?